doomcaster1917/PyWeekPlanner/README.md

 # PyWeekPlaner

-Just little and cosy tool that will draw you picture or some pictures which show your events on calendar with exactly on needed hours in a week view.
+Just little and cosy tool that will draw you picture or some pictures which show your events on calendar exactly on needed hours in a week view.
 You can choose both 10 hours format like this below:
 ![result0](https://user-images.githubusercontent.com/113614995/190493531-7b221dba-4c61-4d8f-95da-eaa0dd526200.png)